birtnieva/GettingAndCleaningData/CodeBook.md

 #### Features

-Measurements on the mean and standard deviation for each measurement.
+Measurements on the mean value and standard deviation for each measurement.

 1.	time-BodyAcc-mean()-X	|	34.	time-GravityAccMag-std()
 :---                        | :---